portscher/OpenGL_solarsystem/README.md

 Our program has several planets (including one with a ring and one with a moon), a rocket and a UFO orbiting around a sun in the center of the solar system.

 To make the code more readable, we decided to use a struct, where we can set all the necessary information on the objects, such as their names, names of their .obj-files, speed, distance to the sun, whether they are a moon etc.
 This makes it easier to generalize the transformation functions for all planets.
-The main logic is on the function updatePlanet, where all translations are calculated for each planet.
+The main logic is in the function updatePlanet, where all translations are calculated for each planet.

 All planets have an elliptical orbit, which is calculated using a semimajor and a semiminor axis.
 One planet (pluto) has an inclined orbit.
 The earth has a moon which orbits around it.